WSTG - Latest

-Testing this condition is as easy, and as dangerous in production environments, as firing off a sufficient and sustained number of requests to see if these requests are logged and if there is a possibility to fill up the log partition through these requests.
+Testing this condition, which can be risky in production environments, can be done by firing off a sufficient and sustained number of requests to see if these requests are logged and if there’s a possibility to fill up the log partition through these requests.
 In some environments where QUERY_STRING parameters are also logged regardless of whether they are produced through GET or POST requests, big queries can be simulated that will fill up the logs faster since, typically, a single request will cause only a small amount of data to be logged, such as date and time, source IP address, URI request, and server result.

 Most servers (but few custom applications) will rotate logs in order to prevent them from filling up the file system they reside on.
-The assumption when rotating logs is that the information in them is only necessary for a limited amount of time.
+The assumption during log rotation is that the information within them is only necessary for a limited duration.